xrrhythmsuk/xruk-player/assets/tunes/afoxe.md

 **History:** Part of the second round of tunes that was introduced by Barking Bateria in 2004/2005.

-## Controversies
+The alt repi part is taken from [Barking Bateria Afoxé](https://soundcloud.com/barking-bateria/afoxe-in-to-nova-balanca#t=1:22).

-Since this rhythm is directly rooted in Afro-Brazilian religion, many people in the RoR network consider it cultural appropriation to play it.
-There is ongoing debate on whether this tune should be abandoned, and some bands have already stopped playing it.

-There is also some criticism about the sign, since it ridicules the spiritual meaning of the rhythm, and shaving armpits is a loaded topic in our patriarchal society.
+Since this tune is directly rooted in Afro-Brazilian religion, many in the RoR network consider it cultural appropriation to play it and have stopped doing so.
+There is also criticism of the sign, since it ridicules the spiritual meaning of the rhythm and shaving armpits is a loaded topic in our patriarchal society.

 ## Difficulty

 * **Low Surdo:** easy
 * **Mid/High Surdo:** medium
-* **Repi:** hard
+* **Repi:** hard (medium two-stick alt part available)
 * **Snare:** hard
 * **Tam:** medium (easy to mix up with Custard, tiring)
 * **Agogô:** medium (easy to mix up with Custard)